tektoncd/dashboard/docs/extensions.md

 Once the extension frontend code is injected in the page, it will call `/sample` backend endpoint to fetch a message and will render the obtained message in the Dashboard UI.

-The complete extension should look something like this:
+The complete extension looks something like this:

 ![Service based extension frontend](./extensions-service-based-frontend.png)

-## Next steps

-You can install or learn more about service based extensions on the [webhooks-extension](https://github.com/tektoncd/experimental/tree/master/webhooks-extension) page.

 ---